Sesame Chicken Salad

 • ADD AVOCADO!
 I’ll add avocado to almost anything, but it’s REALLY delicious in Sesame Chicken Salad.
 The cool, creamy avocado is lovely next to the crunch, savory, and sweet notes of this salad.
 Trust me!

 • USE PRE-COOKED OR LEFTOVER CHICKEN INSTEAD.
 Probably my most frequently-used variation!
-Feel free to skip the chicken marinating step and use leftover shredded, roasted, rotisserie, or grilled chicken instead.
+Feel free to skip the chicken marinating step and use leftover shredded rotisserie chicken or grilled chicken instead.
 It makes the prep for this recipe even faster, which can be great on a busy night!

 • SWAP THE NUTS.
 An easy way to play with your sesame chicken salad is swapping the toasted almonds for salty cashews.
 I love this option, too!

 • TRY TERIYAKI MARINADE INSTEAD.
-If you’re looking for a change of pace, try using teriyaki sauce (store-bought or homemade) as the chicken marinade instead.
-I love our teriyaki sauce recipe!
-(It works for paleo, gluten-free, and vegan diets)
+If you’re looking for a change of pace, try using store-bought or homemade teriyaki sauce) as the chicken marinade instead.
+(Our recipe works for paleo, gluten-free, and vegan diets!)

 Overhead view of Sesame Chicken Salad in a white bowl on a white background